 We took the 9:30am SENA bus from Siena to Rome, arriving at Roma Tiburtina station at 12:45pm.
 From Tiburtina we took a cab to our hotel on Via Firenze, near Piazza Repubblica.
 The cab fare was 9, city cabs were very reasonable for two or more traveling together.
 Rick Steves recommended several hotels on Via Firenze, and on three different occasions we stayed at three different hotels on this street.
 They were all good and convenient, but after reading several traveling posts which recommended staying within a few blocks of Piazza Navona for a more bustling evening scene, maybe we will do that on our next trip to Rome.

 4th floor of a 19th-century palazzo.
 The hotel has a nice homey decor, friendly staff, a 4th-floor patio with tables

-and chairs where we accessed free wifi and chatted with other guests from USA,
+and chairs where we accessed free wifi and chatted with other guests from the USA,

 all staying here on account of

 Rick's recommendation.
-Another of Rick's recommendation on the same street,
+Another of Rick's recommendations on the same street,

 Hotel Aberdeen where Mei-Ching and Austin stayed in 2000, was also similarly good

 and without street noise.
 We paid 142/night